 Once we’ve gotten our fix of hot lava views and Spanish lessons, we will join the dots from village to village in the highlands of Guatemala meandering through cloud forests, streams, corn fields and small pueblos.
 Every village has their own subtle differences in clothing, language and food.
 The hiking adventure comes to a close as you see the sun rise over the crater Lake Atitlan, one of the most beautiful lakes in the world.
 Let us know what you think when you see it!

-Knitted in between the yoga retreat, we will have the chance to stand up paddleboard (SUP) on the lake as well as explore villages by boat.
-We will also take part in a Temazcal ceremony, which is a complete cleansing experience for your body, mind and spirit in a traditional Mayan sweat lodge and natural sauna.
+This week we will have the chance to stand up paddleboard (SUP) on the lake as well as explore villages by boat.
+Hike in the cloud forest early in the morning to spot Quetzal birds in nature and we will also take part in a Temazcal ceremony, which is a complete cleansing experience for your body, mind and spirit in a traditional Mayan sweat lodge and natural sauna.
 Each day will bring a further exploration into self-reflection, development and empowerment.

 Sadly, the time has also come to begin processing the once-in-a-lifetime experiences that the program has taken us on.
 We are sure that you will reflect on how amazing it was to have a chance to take a break from everything, learn about ourselves, but also prioritize time to experience and have gratitude for our own beautiful and historic culture and environment.